keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/lifecycle/v1alpha4/_index.md

-KeptnWorkloadVersion is the Schema for the keptnworkloadVersions API
+KeptnWorkloadVersion is the Schema for the keptnworkloadversions API

 _Appears in:_
 - [KeptnWorkloadVersionList](#keptnworkloadversionlist)